marcojira/fld/README.md

 from fls.sample_evaluation import sample_memorization_scores
 memorization_scores = sample_memorization_scores(train_feat, test_feat, gen_feat)
 ```

+**Note: Potential of running into memory issues when passing too many generated samples **

 ### Evaluating individual sample quality
 Instead of estimating the density of the generated samples, we can estimate the density of the *test set* and use it to get the likelihood of the